 Once completely drained, add pasta to a large mixing bowl.
 Add the remaining ingredients and toss to combine.

-Garnish with additional provolone cheese and pine nuts if desired.
+Garnish with additional cheese and pine nuts if desired.
 Enjoy! 🙂

 - 12 oz. fusilli or rotini pasta (traditional or gluten-free)

 - 1 cup lemon vinaigrette dressing (I used Marzetti brand; for the gluten-free and vegan options, ensure the dressing you choose has gluten-free and/or vegan ingredients)